 Various scenarios were modelled in which we served all who may be experiencing chronic and episodic homelessness and varying figures from the transitionally homeless and at-risk pools.
 The current scenarios act as a means of addressing the immediate backlog of chronically homeless individuals while still moving into prevention and diversion for all groups - though the current measures assume only a percent of those at-risk would be served through these new measures.
 The scenarios also assume programs will leverage already existing units in the non-market and private market.

-Accordingly, we mapped out three main scenarios with the same focus on supporting 90% of those experiencing chronic, 75% episodic homelessness, 25% of those experiencing transitional homelessness, and 10% of those experiencing homelessness risk.
+Accordingly, we mapped out three main scenarios with the same focus on supporting those experiencing chronic, episodic, and transitional homelessness, and of those experiencing homelessness risk.